Time Signatures Grade 2

 In this lesson we will learn how a melody can be written in a different clef – from treble to bass or from bass to treble, without changing the pitch …

-Ledger Lines We have met middle C in the both the treble clef and bass clef and found out that the little line that goes through the middle of the …
+Ledger Lines Ledger lines are introduced at grade 2 music theory.
+We have met middle C in the both the treble clef and bass clef and found out that the …